4 rules when using cryptocurrencies

 Regarding any online activities, this mean as soon as you interact with your wallet, you must really, REALLY, not trust anybody or any software.
 When you interactive with a website, don’t use without checking a link your found on a blog, Reddit, Facebook.
 If possible get the link from a reputable search engine, not from the ads results, that can often be phishing results paid by hackers that didn’t get removed yet.
 Then double, triple check that the URL is correct, by comparing with several source (official social media account from the service or developers, Wikipedia and other sources).
 The chances that all the sources are compromised is lower, if not zero compare to trust the first link your find.
 Then bookmark the URL for future use and then always use your bookmark and still double check the URL and SSL certificate associated.
 Then if you download a software from the website, try to get the signature from the developer and check that the signature of the file match (this might be a bit tricky, I will have to cover it in a separate article in the future, but you should already find many online resource about this).
 If it’s a mobile app, get it from a trusted source, like F-Droid or to some extent the official app store (Play Store and Apple App Store).
 Note that it might happen that fake app still end up on the official stores and can stay available a few days before taken down.
 Interestingly enough, this risk is much more limited with F-Droid as everything is check manually in the background by some volunteer before any release on the store and everything is signed in the background, thanks to the open source nature of the software and the strong community.

 There are no give away where you have to send some coins to get back more.
-They are no, to good to miss, deal.
-If you might slightly think that it’s a scam or that it’s too good to be true, that’s probably is.
+They are no, too good to miss, deal.
+If you might slightly think that it’s a scam or that it’s too good to be true, it’s probably the case.
 If anybody or any software ever ask for your private key, your seed, passphrase or anything that should stay secret while your are not especially trying to restore a wallet from an already generated seed, then it’s a scam, stop what you are doing immediately and make research and extra check before going further.
 And by the way, no you will not get millionaire in 6 months by buying some hundred or even thousand of cryptocurrencies or participating in any DeFi (Decentralized Finance) project whatsoever.
 If that’s your (main) expectation, you might not start investing or using cryptocurrencies in the first place.

 Still you might have triple check everything, avoid all scams and phishing, there is still a risk that your computer or smartphone is corrupted by a virus or rogue software that could trick you into sending coins to the wrong address somehow while your interact with your wallet.
 This can be avoid or strongly mitigated by using a dedicated offline hardware to store you private keys.
 In this case the use of the private key to sign a transaction (create the authorization to make a coin transfer to another address) is 100% handled offline and only the signed transaction is send to the blockchain once confirm by your on the offline device.
 You can achieve this by using a dedicated laptop that has been installed specifically for that purpose without ever touching that internet, nor your any local network.
 This solution might be very interesting for educational purpose but practically it can be cumbersome to use.
 Thankful some companies offer user friendly and very compact product to achieve that, it’s what is called most commonly hardware wallet.
 Of course it cost some money, from 60CHF (55€) up to almost 200CHF (170€) per device and you might need to have two of them depending on your use case, but when you are holding and transferring a significant among of money, this will worth it.
 Think about it like an investment, what you would pay for a bank account or a safe installed in your home.
 Once again it’s up to you to define when it’s worth it or not and what kind of features your might need.
 The two most famous and most compatible hardware are Trezor and Legder Nano S or X. When it comes to hold and transfer the most famous cryptocurrencies, like Bitcoin and Ethereum, the basic, cheaper, versions of these hardware wallet are perfectly enough.
 If you want advanced fancy features, comfort features and some specific cryptocurrencies requiring more power, the advanced models might offer your more but in most cases they are optional.